 Alien and Aliens have, understandably, the biggest and longest-lasting impact.
 When I was commissioned by Titan about my novel Colony War, I was given a fairly broad brief that included a necessity to set up future novels by instigating the titular war among the far-flung colonies.
 But it wasn’t enough to have a political action thriller; this had to be an Alien novel.
 There had to be Xenomorphs, of course, and space marines, and horror, intrigue, and battles.
 What are the main ingredients of any Alien story?

 “Alien is body horror in space,” says Andrew E.C.
 Gaska.
-“It’s ponderous methodical pacing punctuated by white-knuckled page gripping terror.
+“It’s ponderous methodical pacing punctuated by white-knuckled page-gripping terror.
 It is fear of the unknown; fear of what is lurking in the dark, and what it intends to do.
 It’s about human hubris and not understanding what we are dealing with.
 It involves humans and androids who would play god to control the uncontrollable.
 It’s about regular everyday people caught in a living hell and both the bonds and betrayals between them in the face of creeping danger.
 It’s about furthering our glimpse into the unknown, providing answers that only lead to more questions.
 Finally, it’s about making sacrifices for higher ideals.”

 What about Alex White?
 What do they think an Alien novel needs?

 “Aliens,” they say.
-“Okay, no really, I think you need deep-seated injustice masquerading as everyday civilization, which is pretty easy to come by in our modern times.
+“Okay, no really, I think you need deep-seated injustice masquerading as an everyday civilization, which is pretty easy to come by in our modern times.
 You need shitty day jobs, which many of us have.
 You need an interesting and potentially-hostile environment.
 There are other elements, too, like the depersonalization/commodification/consumption of one’s body.
 Most importantly, you need deeply human characters who are driven by reasonable causes… so they can get eaten.”

 “Capable female protagonist,” says Philippa Ballantine of her checklist.
 “Corporations gone wild with power.
 Underdogs you can root for.
 Body horror.
-Risk to family, blood and found.”
+Risk to family, blood, and found.”

 For Clara Čarija, the science fiction essentials of “sense of wonder, excitement and hope” are vital.
 She adds, “Also, the atmosphere of separate classes, identifying their struggles against each other with a dash of corporate subterfuge.
 Having the everyday person mixed up somehow with the appearance of or inevitable clash with the Xenomorph.
 The story should always make you question yourself and what you think you knew or assumed about humanity.
 For better or worse.”